 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - · Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - Communicate to students the importance of being aware of the location of other students around them in order to practice uninterrupted swings and avoid being hit during the practice of skills.
-During game play, (doubles) instruct students to be aware of the location of their partner and position themselves on the court to avoid being hit by the racquet. - The code of etiquette for court play must be taught and enforced, (for example, not entering a court being used). - Players must stop play whenever a foreign object comes onto the court.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion.

+- Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - · Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - Do not allow standing on scooter boards. - Do not allow running and diving. - Stress with students that scooter boards are not to be used like skateboards. - In relay-type activities, allow room for slow-down or run-off areas. - Scooter-to-scooter intentional contact must be discouraged. - In scooter-soccer and scooter-hockey, intentional scooter-to-scooter contact and high swings with legs and sticks must be discouraged. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
+If the teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate.

-- Encourage front court player to avoid facing partner during a rally. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
-If the teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
+- Prior to participation, the teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
 Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.